After over 100 days of war, Palestinians fight in hard-hit areas of Gaza and fire rockets at Israel

 Ayoub Saad, who lives near Shifa Hospital downtown, said he heard gunfire and shelling overnight and into Tuesday and saw dead and wounded people being brought to the hospital on carts.

-After weeks of heavy fighting across northern Gaza, Israeli officials said at the start of the year that they were scaling back operations there and focusing on the southern city of Khan Younis and built-up refugee camps in central Gaza dating back to the 1948 war surrounding Israel's creation.
+After weeks of heavy fighting across northern Gaza, Israeli officials said at the start of the year that they were scaling back operations there.
+The focus shifted to the southern city of Khan Younis and built-up refugee camps in central Gaza dating back to the 1948 war surrounding Israel's creation.

 But there too, they have encountered heavy resistance.
 The military said at least 25 rockets were fired into Israel on Tuesday, damaging a store in one of the strongest bombardments in more than a week.
 Israel's Channel 12 television said the rockets were launched from the Bureij camp in central Gaza.